What is mycophenolate and how is it used?

 Advice can vary, and some rheumatologists may suggest stricter limits.
 If you’re concerned you should discuss your alcohol intake with your rheumatology team.

 Fertility, pregnancy and breastfeeding

-If there’s a possibility you may be pregnant you should have a pregnancy test before starting mycophenolate.
+If there’s a possibility you may be pregnant, take a pregnancy test before starting mycophenolate.

-You shouldn’t breastfeed if you’re on mycophenolate.
-The drug may pass into the breast milk and could be harmful to your baby.
+You shouldn’t breastfeed if you’re on mycophenolate, as the drug may pass into your breastmilk.
+This could be harmful to your baby.